gitsdeepak/qr-code-generator/README.md

 💡 Got ideas?
 Feel free to share them via issues.

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.

 ## 🌟 Author
 Made by gitsdeepak :wave: [Get in touch](https://gitsdeepak.github.io/linktree)